 Speelman AD, van Nimwegen M, Borm GF, Bloem BR, Munneke M; Monitoring of walking in Parkinson’s disease: Validation of an ambulatory monitor, Parkinsonism and related disorders, 2011 (published)

 Speelman AD, Groothuis JT, van Nimwegen M, van der Scheer ES, Borm GF, Bloem BR, Hopman MTE, Munneke M; Cardiovascular responses during a submaximal exercise test in patients with Parkinson’s disease, Neurology (submitted)

-Medical Director at Radboud University Nijmegen Medical Centre
+Medical Director and Consultant Neurologist at Radboud University Medical Centre

 Location: Nijmegen, Netherlands